>:FTS

 1. I, (meaning me, ajazz), put a lot of effort into finding these sites, reaching out to the creators, building the newsletter from scratch, etc. It would be nice to be modestly compensated for some of that labor.

 2. Another thing I'd like to do with this newsletter is build a community of people who want to share, discuss, and promote the indie web.
-The primary Patreon bonus you get for subscribing is access to the Discord, and the $3 barrier to entry is extremely helpful for keeping the membership at a managable size for one person to moderate (and for keeping bots, trolls, and posers out).
+The Patreon bonuses you get for subscribing are membership in our webring and Discord, and the $5 barrier to entry is extremely helpful for keeping that membership at a managable size for one person to moderate (and for keeping bots, trolls, and posers out).

 3. Most importantly: the Patreon is for transparency about how this operation runs.
 I will never run ads, and I will never sell your data.
 The closest thing to "sponsorships" that you'll ever see here is the newsletter's official webring (membership in which is included with your Patreon subscription).
 You will always be able to see exactly how much I make (if anything), and in the event this blows up, the Patreon provides a way to sustainably pay the bills for this thing long-term.